-Skills RED I still need more activities to understand all the concepts.
-YELLOW More than 50% of the concepts I fully understand.
-GREEN I understand all and will be able to apply.
-I can describe the relationship between DNA, RNA, and proteins.
-I can prove, by discussing the processes and showing examples , that the DNA holds the genetic information that are expressed as traits.
-I can investigate the effects of mutation on protein synthesis, and the consequent effects to the organism.
+RED YELLOW GREEN

+Skills I still need More than I understand

+more 50% of the all and will be

+activities to concepts I able to apply.

+understand fully

+all the understand.

+concepts.

+I can describe the relationship

+between DNA, RNA, and

+proteins.

+I can prove, by discussing the

+processes and showing

+examples , that the DNA holds

+the genetic information that are

+expressed as traits.

+I can investigate the effects of

+mutation on protein synthesis,

+and the consequent effects to

+the organism.